shravyap19/Rating_Component/README.md

 Find the hosted component link here https://shravyap19.github.io/Rating_Component/

 **Interactive Rating Component:**
 This Interactive Rating Component allows users to select and submit a numeric rating, providing immediate visual feedback in the form of a "Thank you" card that displays the submitted rating.
 This component can be used in surveys, feedback forms, or similar applications where collecting user ratings is essential.
+This component has been built using React and CSS.

 **Features:**
 Select a Rating: Users can select a rating from a predefined range (from 1-5).